Flag of Oklahoma

-The flag of Oklahoma consists of a traditional Osage buffalo-skin shield with seven eagle feathers on a Choctaw sky blue field.
-The buffalo shield is covered by two symbols of peace: the Plains-style ceremonial pipe representing Native Americans, and the olive branch representing European Americans.
-Six golden brown crosses, Native American symbols for stars, are spaced on the shield.

-The blue field is inspired by the Choctaw flag adopted by the tribe in 1860 and carried though the American Civil War.
-The blue field also represents devotion and loyalty.
-The shield surmounted by the pipe and olive branch represents defensive or protective warfare, showing a love of peace by a united people.
-The flag of Oklahoma is also one of only two U.S. state flags (besides New Mexico) to include distinct Native American iconography.
+The flag of the U.S. state of Oklahoma, also known as the Oklahoma flag, is a rectangular field of sky blue on which is placed an Osage war shield with six crosses and seven pendant eagle feathers above the name of the state in a white Eurostile text in all capitals.
+Superimposed onto the crosses of the war shield is a calumet (peace pipe) and an olive branch.

 History

-The state was named by Kiliahote, a Choctaw chief in 1866.
-A flag of the state would not be adopted until after statehood was achieved in 1907.

 Oklahoma's first flag was adopted in 1911, four years after statehood.
-Taking the colors red, white, and blue from the flag of the United States, the flag featured a large centered white star fimbriated in blue on a red field.
+The flag featured a large centered white star fimbriated in blue on a red field.
 The number 46 was written in blue inside the star, as Oklahoma was the forty-sixth state to join the Union.
-It was designed by Ruth D. Clement, a founder of the state branch of the Daughters of the Confederacy.
-The original design resembles previous Confederate-inspired flags.
+It was designed by Ruth Dickinson Clement, a founder of the state branch of the Daughters of the Confederacy.

+In 1916, a member of the 1st regiment of the Oklahoma National Guard gave the University of Oklahoma their old regimental flag.
+The flag bore the state's coat of arms.

 A contest, sponsored by the Daughters of the American Revolution, was held in 1924 to replace the flag, as red flags were closely associated with the red flag of communism.
 The winning entry by Louise Fluke, of Shawnee, Oklahoma, which was adopted as the state flag on April 2, 1925, resembled the current flag without the word Oklahoma on it.
-That word was added in 1941 in an effort to combat widespread illiteracy.
+That word was added in 1941 as part of an effort to combat widespread illiteracy, although there is no evidence the change to the flag played any significant role in such.